 - MD, Teaching Specialty & Oncology Nursing, Boston University, Boston, Massachusetts

-- PhD, Psychosocial Nursing, University of Rhode Island, Kingston, Rhode Island
+- PhD, Psychosocial Nursing, University of Rode Island, Kingston, Rhode Island

 - Culturally-appropriate interventions, outreach, and programs for the community of color.

 - Culture and health disparities focusing specifically on black women breast cancer survivors.